USEPA/EPA_MOVES_Model/docs/FolderByFolder.md

 This folder contains the template SQL scripts used to create the needed inputs for modeling emissions in states that have adopted LEV or NLEV standards.
 These scripts can be accessed from the MOVES GUI under the Tools menu.

+### database/NEIQA

+This folder contains the SQL scripts for the NEI Submissions QA Tool as well as the instructions for using them.
+These scripts are run via ant.

 ### database/NonroadProcessingScripts

 This folder contains the post-processing scripts for nonroad runs.
 These scripts can be run from the MOVES GUI under the Post Processing menu.

+### database/ONITool

+This folder contains the SQL script for the ONI Tool as well as instructions for using it.
+This tool can be accessed from the MOVES GUI under the Tools menu.

 ### database/OutputProcessingScripts